CleverUserName420/Theoretical-Technologies-for-the-Public-s-Enjoyment-Open-Source-./README.md

   - ip_format_extractort.py = Extracts IP addresses from most formats (Threat intelligence)
   - test.py = Main 0-click in email detection software (Threat intelligence)
   - whois_lookup.py = Super basic IP address lookup software (Threat intelligence)
+  - mobicom.99.pdf = Smartdust related.
+  - Red-Teaming-System-Counter-Corruption.txt = Some stuff about how we should be also red teaming public systems, how they can be exploited for crime/corruption and how to best patch/mitigate that.
+  - From here to there.txt = Some stuff about if quantum leaping/wormholing/teleportation was theoretically possible, what you would need etc.